How To Get Over The Shit You Can’t ChangeJun 10, 2022

-If you’re looking for an amazing community, head to my Facebook page Emily Chadbourne and give it a like.
-You'll also be interested to know that I have a hilarious You Tube channel full of awesome videos so go ahead and subscribe here.
-And for some next level hilarity follow me on Insta emily_thatcrazythingcalledlife
+If you’re looking for an amazing community, head to my FREE Facebook group Unashamedly Human with Emily Chadbourne which you can join here!
+You’ll also be interested to know that I have a hilarious You Tube channel full of awesome videos so go ahead and subscribe here.
+And for some next level hilarity follow me on Insta @unashamedlyhuman.

 As for this blog, what did you think?
 Comment below because a conversation is way more fun than a monologue, share with a mate and subscribe here to have more delivered straight to your inbox weekly.

 SIGN UP HERE FOR A WEEKLY FRI-YAY INTO YOUR INBOX

 A DOSE OF POSITIVITY FROM EM DIRECT TO YOUR INBOX

 (please make sure you check your SPAM once you've signed up)